-After another few hundred metres, the trail finally arrives at the hill-top plateau.
-And from here you can finally see Lo Fu Tau just up ahead.
+After another few hundred metres, the trail finally arrives at the hilltop plateau.
+From here you can finally see Lo Fu Tau just up ahead.

 At 465 metres, Lo Fu Tau is the tallest hill in the Discovery Bay area.
 The top of the hill resembles a tiger’s head, hence its name.

 From the Lo Fu Tau viewing point, you get sweeping panoramic views of the surrounding areas!
 At the back, you can see Castle Peak, Tuen Mun, and aeroplanes landing or taking off from Hong Kong Airport.
 And ahead Discovery Bay, the golf course, and reservoir.
-Also if it’s a clear day, you can see all the way to the Hong Kong skyline!
+Also if it’s a clear day, you can see the Hong Kong skyline!